WordPress/openverse/documentation/meta/incidents/index.md

 explanation behind the steps in the [runbook](/meta/incidents/runbooks/incident_response_runbook).

-There are four main steps to handling production incidents:
+There are five main steps to handling production incidents:

 <!-- prettier-ignore -->
 | # | Name        | Goal                                                                                                                                                                                             | Tag                     | Status After                                         |